joshmaglione/CS4102-Jupyter/README.md

 ## Do I need to be a Python expert?

 No. Ideally one is familiar with the general syntax and structure of Python code.
 If not, try playing around with `python_tutorial.ipynb`.
 This is a mini python tutorial written by [Götz Pfeiffer](https://www.universityofgalway.ie/our-research/people/mathematical-statistical-sciences/goetzpfeiffer/).

+## How can I get my Jupyter Notebooks to look like they do in class?

+I use [VS Code](https://code.visualstudio.com/) with the Jupyter extension installed (done inside VS Code).